Kent and Medway Charity Team contacts

 Former England rugby Captain, Catherine retired from international rugby in 2011 after winning 63 caps and scoring 18 times for her country.
 She won three championship titles at the Six Nations and a European Cup.
 Catherine is also Patron of the charity Tag Rugby Trust; sits on the Grants Board of the Women’s Sport Trust and is an ambassador for Legends Rugby.

 Nick's creations include books about Percy the Park Keeper.
 Percy also appeared in his own animated TV series.
 He has written and illustrated other children's books including Thud!, The Whisperer and two books about Q Pootle 5, a space-dweller whose friends include Oopsy, Planet Dave and Tiger.
-Nick is a founding partner of Snapper Productions, producers of the CBeebies animated series Q Pootle 5.
+Nick is a founding partner of Snapper Productions, producers of the CBeebies series Q Pootle 5.

 Trevor is chairman of the Kent-based recycling company Countrystyle and was invited to become an Honorary Patron because his passion for green issues and his company's environmental innovations.